-The parties shall convene and prepare the Pretrial Statement described in the next paragraph.
+It shall be the responsibility of plaintiff's counsel to convene the conference between counsel and, following that conference, to prepare the Pretrial Statement described in the next paragraph.

-- 2. No later than ONE WEEK PRIOR TO THE TRIAL, plaintiff shall submit a Pretrial Statement containing the following: - A. The parties' comprehensive written stipulations of all uncontested facts. - B. The probable length of trial. - C. The names of all prospective witnesses.
+- 2. No later than ONE WEEK PRIOR TO THE TRIAL, plaintiff's counsel shall submit a Pretrial Statement containing the following: - A. The parties' comprehensive written stipulations of all uncontested facts. - B. The probable length of trial. - C. The names of all prospective witnesses.
 Only witnesses so listed will be permitted to testify at the trial except for good cause shown. - D. The parties' written stipulation setting forth the qualifications of all expert witnesses. - E. Schedules of all exhibits that will be offered in evidence at the trial, together with an indication of those agreed to be admissible and a summary statement of the grounds for objection to any not agreed upon.
-Only exhibits so listed shall be offered in evidence at the trial except for good cause shown. - F. An agreed statement of the contested issues of law supplemented by a separate statement by each counsel of those issues of law not agreed to by all parties. - G. A list of all depositions and portions of depositions to be offered in evidence, together with an indication of those agreed to be admissible and summary statements of the grounds for objections to any not so agreed upon.
-If only portions of a deposition are to be offered, counsel should mark the deposition itself with colored markers identifying the portions each party will rely upon.
+Only exhibits so listed shall be offered in evidence at the trial except for good cause shown. - F. An agreed statement of the contested issues of law supplemented by a separate statement by each counsel of those issues of law not agreed to by all parties.

-- 3. No later than ONE WEEK PRIOR TO TRIAL, each party shall file with the court and serve upon opposing counsel a statement of all the facts that counsel will request the court to find at the conclusion of the trial.
-In preparing these statements, the parties should have in mind those findings that will support a judgment in their favor.
+- G. A list of all depositions and portions of depositions to be offered in evidence, together with an indication of those agreed to be admissible and summary statements of the grounds for objections to any not so agreed upon.
+If only portions of a deposition are to be offered, counsel should mark the deposition itself with colored markers identifying the portions each party will rely upon. - 3.
+No later than ONE WEEK PRIOR TO TRIAL, each counsel shall file with the court and serve upon opposing counsel a statement of all the facts that counsel will request the court to find at the conclusion of the trial.
+In preparing these statements, counsel should have in mind those findings that will support a judgment in their client's favor.
 The proposed findings should be complete.
-They should be organized in the manner in which the parties desire them to be entered.
-They should include stipulated facts, as well as facts not stipulated to but which the parties expect to be supported by the record at the conclusion of the trial.
+They should be organized in the manner in which counsel desire them to be entered.
+They should include stipulated facts, as well as facts not stipulated to but which counsel expect to be supported by the record at the conclusion of the trial.
 Those facts that are stipulated to shall be so marked. - 4.
-Along with the proposed findings of fact required by paragraph 3 of this order, each party shall also file and serve a proposed form of special verdict, as if the case were to be tried to a jury. - 5.
-Before the start of trial, each party shall submit to the court a complete set of each party's pre-marked trial exhibits to be used by the judge as working copies at trial.
+Along with the proposed findings of fact required by paragraph 3 of this order, each counsel shall also file and serve a proposed form of special verdict, as if the case were to be tried to a jury. - 5.
+Before the start of trial, each counsel shall submit to the court a complete set of counsel's pre-marked trial exhibits to be used by the judge as working copies at trial.